Utah Deaf History and Culture

 Aimee Walker Pond, Deaf Gymnast

 Aimee Walker Pond is a former Deaf gymnast for the United States.
 She was born blind in one eye and deaf in the other.
 She's been doing gymnastics since she was seven years old.
-She is one of the rare gymnasts with disabilities who has competed at both the national and international levels, having graduated from Brigham Young University.
+She is one of the rare gymnasts with disabilities who has competed at national and international levels, having graduated from Brigham Young University.
 "Attitude is everything," she remarked, "and that's part of the challenge" (Taylor, Deseret News, January 26, 2016).

 Aimee is currently married and the mother of four children.
 She and her husband, Derek, own Champions Sports Center, a multi-sport and leisure center in Saratoga Springs that also offers fitness programs.